 The VCO responded to our letter through Registry (but did not give consent to publish this, despite our request for them to respond to the wider student body).
 Instead, the VCO directs students to a response which has been posted on the Intranet.
 Further discussions on this will take place during meetings set up by the VC with student representatives.

 What other actions can I take?

-Pause or Pay is a national cross-university campaign led by art and design students demanding that creative studies be either refunded or put on hold.
+Pause or Pay is a national cross-university pressure group led by art and design students demanding that creative studies be either refunded or put on hold.